Final Report

 Participants awarded during the closing ceremony: (from left to right) Hazel Sparkes, Alexander Theodossis, Matthew Robinson, Maike Joester,

-Joshua Hill, Franziska Pinker, Ahmed Farghaly, Judith Howard, Nikita Marchenkov, Annalisa Guerri, Paola Spadon and Eleonora Conterosito.
+Franziska Pinker, Ahmed Farghaly, Judith Howard, Nikita Marchenkov, Annalisa Guerri, Paola Spadon and Eleonora Conterosito.